Improving the accuracy of estimating indexes in contingency tables using Bayesian estimators: Numerical Experiments

 \section{Numerical Experiments}

-This section shows that the proposed estimator $f(\hat{\bm{p}}^{(\hat{\alpha}^*)})$ can reduce the bias and MSE more than the plug-in estimator with sample proportions $f(\hat{\bm{p}})$ and the improved estimator (e.g., \cite{tomizawa2007improved}) in the numerical experiments.
-We also show that the Dirichlet parameter $\hat{\alpha}^*$ derived by equation (\ref{eq:minA}) can reduce the bias and MSE in the estimation of the measures in contingency tables compared to other methods of choosing the Dirichlet parameter (e.g., $\alpha=1$ (uniform prior), $\alpha=1/2$ (Jeffreys prior), and \cite{fienberg1973simultaneous}'s method (FHM)).
+This section shows that the proposed estimator $f(\hat{\bm{p}}^{(\hat{\alpha}^*)})$ can reduce the bias and MSE more than the estimator with sample proportions $f(\hat{\bm{p}})$ and the improved estimator (e.g., \citealp{tomizawa2007improved}) in the numerical experiments.
+We also show that the Dirichlet parameter $\hat{\alpha}^*$ chosen by the proposed method (\ref{eq:minA}) is more suitable for improving the accuracy for estimating indexes than other methods of choosing the Dirichlet parameter (e.g., $\alpha=1$ (uniform prior), $\alpha=1/2$ (Jeffreys prior), and \cite{fienberg1973simultaneous}'s method (FHM)).
+The bias and MSE based on the numerical experiments are calculated as